iLife Stock Music and Sound Effects | mariteaux

 When I got my first Mac in 2010, I spent way too much time playing with the free apps that came on it, everything from Photo Booth with its charmingly glitchy greenscreening effects to GarageBand to, of course, iMovie.

 One thing that stands out to me about iMovie '09 versus the modern iMovie (which is about as useful as a toy on a phone these days) is the huge bank of stock music and sound effects they came with, royalty-free, that you could use with no regard for copyright.
-You've probably heard this stuff, channels as disparate as Red Letter Media, Techmoan, and supermariologan have used these tracks (don't ask me which videos though, I'm just going on the comments).
+You've probably heard this stuff, Red Letter Media ("Buddy"), Techmoan ("Daydream"), and apparently a million Vine people have all used these tracks, among many others.

 Needless to say, Apple doesn't give out freebies like this anymore.
 Still, I kept ahold of my original 2010 iMac's discs (despite no longer having the computer—thanks for smashing it and then giving me a better one, Best Buy), so despite these being available literally nowhere online aside from some probably fifth generation YouTube uploads, I was able to crack open the disc and retrieve what was quite literally the soundtrack to my childhood in full quality.
 I present my findings to you.